 As years went by, Randy was relegated to the announcer’s table, and he felt like a failure because his career was over now, and he didn’t get the chance to top the match he had with Steamboat.
 Randy was doing the color commentary in the WWF, and he was not enjoying it because he still felt that he could go in the ring.
 He felt like his career was over way too soon and that he had more gas left in the tank.

 In his opinion, he felt Shawn Michaels was the greatest talent that there was at the time.
 He saw him develop and loved everything about him.
-Randy got all excited that maybe he could finish his career with Shawn Michaels, build up a two-year feud like the Hatfields and the McCoys, and end it at WrestleMania where Shawn Michaels would get his head shaved if he loses, and if Randy loses, he will retire to the announcer’s table never to wrestle again but staying in the WWF.
+Randy got all excited that maybe he could finish his career with Shawn Michaels, build up a two-year feud like the Hatfields and the McCoys, and end it at WrestleMania, where Shawn Michaels would get his head shaved if he loses.
+If Randy loses, he will retire to the announcer’s table and never wrestle again but stay in the WWF.

 Randy’s glory wasn’t in getting his hand raised.
 His glory was to have people say, "Well, whose match was better, Steamboat or Michaels?"
 He wanted to have two matches that were the best, and he wanted to end his career with the greatest match in the history of wrestling, or arguably because you can’t prove that.
 It’s like the difference between objective and subjective.
 What’s the greatest movie, Gone With The Wind or Casablanca?
 Well, we can always argue but never settle it because you can’t prove anything.
 You can prove who was the biggest box office, but you can’t prove anything else.

 After his pitch, the booker in WWF at the time, Pat Patterson, said to Randy, "That’s great, but we’re having a youth movement, and the best thing you can do is hold onto the microphone."

 The Real Reason Why Randy Savage Went to WCW